 The INI file selection window, for selecting an alternate ini file for running Imatest

 - Imatest always starts in the default imatest-v2.ini.
 To change to another INI file you must open the INI File Selection window (from the INI File Settings dropdown menu or from ).

 - Since running Imatest can change the contents of the INI file, we recommend working from a copy of a file used in Imatest IT (not the file you intend to keep).

 - Only the main Imatest control file (normally imatest-v2.ini) is affected.

-(Note: Starting with Imatest 3.9, consistent settings can be obtained more conveniently with the Imatest Functional Interface.)
+Note: This section has been deemphasized because it is rarely used.
+Starting with Imatest 3.9, consistent settings can be obtained more conveniently with the Imatest Functional Interface (also infrequently used).

 Custom icons and shortcuts can be valuable where Imatest must be run using consistent (saved) settings— often by technicians or personnel with limited training in Imatest operations or on computers where several operators test different systems.
 Since imatest-v2.ini is updated whenever Imatest is run, you can never be sure what the settings are at the start of a new run unless you take the proper steps.

 This technique imports data from saved ini files, overwriting only those variables that are included in the ini file, which should be edited to remove all variables that don’t need to be set.
 For example, folder names, which are ever-changing, probably should be removed from the ini file.